nicmart/StringTemplate/README.md

 iterates through multi-dimensional arrays giving as key the imploded keys stack.

 It can be useful even if you don't need the Engine.
-Keep in mind that it is an `RecursiveIteratorIterator`, and so you have to pass  a `RecursiveIterator` to its constructor (or, better, a `StringTemplate\RecursiveArrayOnlyIterator` if you do not want to iterate through objects.
+Keep in mind that it is an `RecursiveIteratorIterator`, and so you have to pass  a `RecursiveIterator` to its constructor (or, better, a `StringTemplate\RecursiveArrayOnlyIterator` if you do not want to iterate through objects).

 Example:
 ```php